Follow Us On:

 Resident Delegate, LAFP General Assembly

-LSUHSC Family Medicine Program - Monroe
+LSUHSC Emergency Medicine/Family Medicine Program - Shreveport

 Resident Alternate Delegate, LAFP General Assembly